Dragoon-Lab/LaitsV3/documentation/sessions.md

-There are two issues: we might want to specify short names for http requests and we may in the future slowly switch over to using numerical IDs for some quantities, so that we can abstract away from user, section, and problem names.
+There are two issues: we might want to specify short names for http requests and we may in the future slowly switch over to using numerical IDs for some quantities so that we can abstract away from user, section, and problem names.
 (See the way things are done in phpBB for an example.)